dillfrescott/synapse-docker/README.md

-## Docker compose and dockerfile for self hosting synapse, the maxtrix homeserver! (and sliding sync)
+## Docker compose and dockerfile for self hosting synapse, the matrix homeserver! (and sliding sync)

 Make sure your `homeserver.yaml` is in `./data` (local path) and the media storage in said file is set to `/storage` (docker path).